-Google Docs is an online word processor that is part of Google's free, web-based Google Docs Editor package.
-It is a massive system with tons of features.
-If you spend a few minutes thinking about how Google Docs is built and how it works, you may realize that it is much more complex than it seems to be.
+Google Docs is an online word processing tool that is part of Google's free, web-based Google Docs Editor package.
+It has many features and is a complex system.
+If you take a closer look at how it is built and how it works, you may realize that it is much more intricate than it appears at first glance.
 Without any much delay let’s see how Google Docs work :)

-Google docs is a large system with many features, including doc storage, sharing, formatting, editing, etc. The entire system can be broken down into these major components:
+Google Docs is a large system with many features, including document storage, sharing, formatting, and editing.
+The system can be broken down into these main components:

 It’s always convenient to have a high-level overview of the system we’re trying to build.
-The best way to abstract your solution is by dividing an extensive system into smaller components.
-Let's have an overview of these components.
+One way to simplify a complex system is to divide it into smaller components.
+Let's take a look at these components:

-Google Docs has a storage mechanism that is similar to an operating system.
-It contains concepts like directories, files, and owners, among others.
-As a result, a file object including content, parent, owner, and some additional metadata like creation date is a fundamental building component for such a system.
-The root directory has an empty parent, which denotes the folder relationship.
+Google Docs has a storage mechanism similar to an operating system, with concepts such as directories, files, and owners.
+A file object is a fundamental component of the system, and includes content, parent, owner, and additional metadata like creation date.
+The root directory has an empty parent, which represents the folder hierarchy.

-In the role-based access control data model, access can be limited to certain actions such as reading, creating, or editing files.
-Access can be restricted to particular actions, such as reading, producing, or changing files, based on various variables, including authorization, responsibility, and job expertise.
-RBAC-enabled solutions are more capable of safeguarding sensitive data and critical applications.
+In the RBAC model, access can be restricted to specific actions, such as reading, creating, or editing files, based on various variables including authorization, responsibility, and job expertise.
+This ensures that only those with the appropriate permissions can perform certain actions, which helps to protect sensitive data and critical applications.
 RBAC has several advantages, including:

-The first difficulty in Google Docs is solved by operational transformation, and the second problem is solved by the collaborative protocol, which is the topic of this essay.
-You’ll need code running in two locations to open a Google document: your browser and our servers.
-The code that runs in your browser is referred to as a client.
-The client in the document editor processes all of your adjustments before sending them to the server and then processes other editors’ changes after receiving them from the server.
-Each client must maintain track of four pieces of information to interact in Google Docs:
+Operational transformation is a technique used in Google Docs to solve the first problem of allowing multiple users to edit a document simultaneously.
+The second problem is solved by the collaborative protocol.
+When you open a Google document, code is running in two places: your web browser and the Google servers.
+The code that runs in your browser is called the client.
+The client processes all of your changes to the document before sending them to the server, and then processes changes made by other editors after receiving them from the server.

-It’s possible to build client-server communication so that all editors can quickly process each other's updates in real-time by carefully utilizing this information.
-Let's have a look at how client-server communication is handled in a document with a simple example.
+By effectively using the information available to them, it is possible to design the client-server communication in a way that allows all editors to quickly process each other's updates in real-time.
+Let's examine how this is done in a document with a simple example.